julik43/Online-Identification-of-New-Speakers/README.md

 # 3. Use an identification system with weights given.

-Download "2weights.ckpt.data-00000-of-00001" from: and it to VGG11_EmphSpec folder
+Download "2weights.ckpt.data-00000-of-00001" from: and move it to VGG11_EmphSpec folder

 Run the identification model like this: